 The scandal went national, mortifying Delia Bacon.

 She then threw herself into her campaign to discredit Shakespeare.
-She called him ‘a standing disgrace to genius and learning.’
+Bacon called him “a standing disgrace to genius and learning.”
 She tried to persuade Ralph Waldo Emerson, who she met through Elizabeth Peabody.
 Emerson then introduced her to a wealthy friend who paid for her to spend a year in England researching her theory.

 Emerson also encouraged Putnam’s Monthly to give her assignments.
 He also gave her a letter of introduction to his friend, the English historian Thomas Carlyle.

 Carlyle shrieked when Delia Bacon told him her theory about Shakespeare.

 Help From Hawthorne

 Delia Bacon didn’t do any hard research in English libraries or museums.
 She just knew the proof of her theory was in the plays themselves.
 She believed that Bacon, Walter Raleigh and Edmund Spenser wrote Shakespeare’s dramas.
-And she grew obsessed with the idea of opening Bacon’s tomb for proof.
+And she grew obsessed with the idea of opening the bard’s tomb for proof.

 For two years she worked alone in an unheated room on her book about Shakespeare.
 Her first article for Putnam’s Monthly appeared toward the end of her third year in London.
 But the readers’ negative reaction and her lack of research prompted Putnam’s to drop her.

 She needed money.
 Desperate, she reached out to the U.S. consul in Liverpool, Nathaniel Hawthorne – Emerson’s friend and Peabody’s brother-in-law.
 Hawthorne paid her debts, read her work and helped her find a publisher.
 He even wrote the forward for the book, called The Philosophy of the Plays of Shakespeare Unfolded.